jiayi-wang98/520-project/README.md

 # EEP520 Final C++ Programming project--

 ## Overall Goal: Implementation of Deep first Path Search and Prim Maze Generator Algorithm

+The main goal of this project is to realize the Prim maze generate algorithm and deep first search algorithm using C++ enviro environment.

 ### Maze Generator
 Randomized Prim's algorithm
 This algorithm is a randomized version of Prim's algorithm.